 6632 Convoy Court San Diego, CA 92111

 Alzheimer's puts you at greater risk of financial abuse.
 Putting financial plans in place is important for everyone, but taking control of financial affairs is especially vital for someone with memory loss.
 Upon diagnosis, family and friends should help individuals make financial plans.
 The sooner the planning begins, the more the person with dementia may be able to participate in decision making.
 Approximately 5.1 million American elders over 65 have some kind of dementia.
 Research indicates that people with dementia are at greater risk of elder financial abuse than those without.
 For business owners this puts them and their families at risk as well as their business entity and employees who rely on them.
 Financial exploitation is a fast-growing form of abuse of seniors and adults with disabilities.
 Situations of financial exploitation commonly involve trusted persons in the life of the vulnerable adult, such as:

 After diagnosis, it is important to find professional assistance to help determine your financial needs, goals and develop a financial plan that works for your family and you.
-The Alzheimer's Association and Torrey Pines Bank are here to help you find the resources you need to develop a financial care plan including a list of referrals to respected trust and estate attorneys and professional fiduciaries should you need quality advice from licensed professionals.
+The Alzheimer's Association is here to help you find the resources you need to develop a financial care plan including a list of referrals to respected trust and estate attorneys and professional fiduciaries should you need quality advice from licensed professionals.

 11 new gene variants linked to Alzheimer's disease Read the article »

 Later Retirement may help lower risk of dementia Read the article »

 Cancer, chemotherapy linked with decreased Alzheimer's risk in veterans Read the article »